The Hancock Family Estate Archives

 What Media Is Available Relating to this Collection?

 The AHC Library has been working with the CA State Library and its partners to digitize and preserve films from Allan Hancock's personal collection.
-Stay tuned for links to view those films, some of which have not been viewed in approximately 100 years!
+Some of these films have not been viewed in approximately 100 years!
 You can view the films by clicking the hyperlink here.

 Did you know Allan Hancock was a talented musician?
 His performance group, the Hancock Trio, even recorded their music and performances.
 Listen to recordings of the Hancock Trio, digitized and made available online through California Revealed: